fernandoka/Digital-Piano-VHDL-MIDI-Player/README.md

 * **Android Phone** : To use the external interface

 ## Setup
-1. Download and extract the first release 7z files from this repository's [Releases Page](https://github.com/fernandoka/Digital-Piano-VHDL-MIDI-Player/releases).
+1. Download and extract the first release Zip files from this repository's [Releases Page](https://github.com/fernandoka/Digital-Piano-VHDL-MIDI-Player/releases).
 2. Open the project in Vivado 2018.2 by double clicking on the included XPR file found at "\<archive extracted location\>/MIDI_Soc/MIDI_Soc.xpr".
 3. In the Flow Navigator panel on the left side of the Vivado window, click **Open Hardware Manager**.
 4. Plug the Nexys 4 DDR or Nexys A7 into the computer using a MicroUSB cable.
 6. In the green bar at the top of the Vivado window, click **Open target**.
 Select **Auto connect** from the drop down menu.
 7. Select the entry **s25fl128sxx...x0-spi-x1_x2_x4** in the Hardware Window, and click the right button of the mouse.
-8. Click the entry **Program Configuration Memory Device...** and select, in the corresponding fields of the new window, the .mcs and .prm files included in **MIDI_Soc-FlashConfig.7z**.
+8. Click the entry **Program Configuration Memory Device...** and select, in the corresponding fields of the new window, the .mcs and .prm files included in **MIDI_Soc-FlashConfig.zip**.
 7. Click the buttons **Apply** and after **OK**.
 The write process of the flash memory will start, just wait.
 8. Disconnect the board from the PC and configure the JP1 to **QSPI**.
 9. Connenct the board to the PC and wait until the FPGA is configured with the .bit file which is included in the .mcs file.